• Skip to main content

 • Take out the cinnamon stick and let the syrup cool a bit.
 Add the rosewater.

 • Take your cheesecake out of the oven and very carefully remove the ring from the cake tin.
-Pour or ladle the syrup around the edges of the cheesecake (while it is still hot) where the baked phyllo sheets are, so they absorb it.
+Pour or ladle the cooled syrup around the edges of the cheesecake (while it is still hot) where the baked phyllo sheets are, so they absorb it.

-You can pour some syrup on the cheesecake too.
+You can pour some syrup on the cheesecake, too.
 But the pastry crust needs it most!

 • Let the cheesecake sit at room temperature for 2 -3 hours (allowing the syrup to get soaked in), then refrigerate it overnight.